alephium/www/src/content/news/Builders-Highlight-Sahhar-10f4cc8746/index.md

 #### Lastly, what advice would you give to someone looking to build on Alephium, based on your experience?

-My advice is for devs to <a href="https://docs.alephium.org/dapps/build-dapp-from-scratch" class="markup--anchor markup--p-anchor" data-href="https://docs.alephium.org/dapps/build-dapp-from-scratch" rel="noopener" target="_blank">find out how to build</a> on Alephium.
+My advice is for devs to <a href="https://docs.alephium.org/dapps/build-dapp-from-scratch" data-href="https://docs.alephium.org/dapps/build-dapp-from-scratch">find out how to build</a> on Alephium.
 There are a lot of good opportunities for building interesting stuff!
 Alephium is giving rewards for interesting and good projects, so they have a nice opportunity to mirror projects from other chains to Alephium while benefiting from Alephium’s unique chain features, like high speed and low transaction fees.

 Thanks, Sahhar for your answers!
 Alephium is thrilled to have such talent builders in the community!
-You can find Sahhar on <a href="https://github.com/sahharYoucef" class="markup--anchor markup--p-anchor" data-href="https://github.com/sahharYoucef" rel="noopener" target="_blank">GitHub</a> or <a href="https://twitter.com/SahharYoucef" class="markup--anchor markup--p-anchor" data-href="https://twitter.com/SahharYoucef" rel="noopener" target="_blank">Twitter</a>, or in our <a href="http://alephium.org/discord" class="markup--anchor markup--p-anchor" data-href="http://alephium.org/discord" rel="noopener" target="_blank">Discord</a>!
+You can find Sahhar on <a href="https://github.com/sahharYoucef" data-href="https://github.com/sahharYoucef">GitHub</a> or <a href="https://twitter.com/SahharYoucef" data-href="https://twitter.com/SahharYoucef">Twitter</a>, or in our [Discord](/discord)!

 ---

 Have you built something or have a nice idea and want to request a grant or reward?
-You can access the <a href="https://github.com/alephium/community/blob/master/Grant%26RewardProgram.md" class="markup--anchor markup--p-anchor" data-href="https://github.com/alephium/community/blob/master/Grant%26RewardProgram.md" rel="noopener" target="_blank">Alephium Community Grants &amp; Reward Program page</a> for more info!
+You can access the <a href="https://github.com/alephium/community/blob/master/Grant%26RewardProgram.md" data-href="https://github.com/alephium/community/blob/master/Grant%26RewardProgram.md">Alephium Community Grants &amp; Reward Program page</a> for more info!

-If you need help or have extra questions, you are welcome to reach out in the \# 🎨dev-dapp channel on <a href="https://alephium.org/discord/" class="markup--anchor markup--p-anchor" data-href="https://alephium.org/discord/" rel="noopener" target="_blank">Discord</a>, or in the Alephium <a href="https://t.me/alephiumgroup" class="markup--anchor markup--p-anchor" data-href="https://t.me/alephiumgroup" rel="noopener" target="_blank">Telegram</a> channel.
-Don’t forget to follow <a href="https://twitter.com/alephium" class="markup--anchor markup--p-anchor" data-href="https://twitter.com/alephium" rel="noopener" target="_blank">@alephium on Twitter</a> to stay up-to-date.
+If you need help or have extra questions, you are welcome to reach out in the \# 🎨dev-dapp channel on [Discord](/discord), or in the Alephium <a href="https://t.me/alephiumgroup" data-href="https://t.me/alephiumgroup">Telegram</a> channel.
+Don’t forget to follow <a href="https://twitter.com/alephium" data-href="https://twitter.com/alephium">@alephium on Twitter</a> to stay up-to-date.